 A thing I could see during the film was that while every viewer loves Mr. Rogers, his relationship to everyone varies, of course.
 As with the example in the film of Jeff Erlanger – someone to whom Mr Rogers probably meant the world – the rest of us fall along a spectrum.
 So confronting how much he meant to me, and why, (probably very similar to what he meant to my sister and brother) cuts to the quick, does not let up.
 We’ve been talking to each other about who has seen it, who hasn’t.
 It’s a sacred subject for us, something we each hold in our depths.

 In this season it’s natural too that other, deepest, nerve-close narratives should arise now for emotional processing.
-Cancer is the season of the wounds that haunt us – the dull aches we can’t quite name, asking to be pulled from the depths, transformed.
-Things lost at sea rediscovered, brought up, and cataloged, understood, disempowered.
+Cancer is the season of the wounds that haunt us – the rusty, corroded aches we can’t quite name, asking to be pulled from the depths, cleansed, transformed.
+Things lost at sea rediscovered, brought up, and cataloged, understood, demystified.

 I’ve studied these stories and women and women like them so much, and their narratives resonate so strongly, both scholastically and personally, especially Virginia’s.
 Sarah Marshall pressed me to explain it once and I couldn’t.
 I thought for sure she would have something she felt that way about, a topic she has to leave the room for should it arise, unable to hear so many get it so wrong and for it to be partly personal to her.
 But she didn’t.